ElementsProject/lightning/plugins/clnrest/README.md

 ## Installation

-Install required packages with `pip install json5 flask flask_restx gunicorn pyln-client` or `pip install -r requirements.txt`.
+Install required packages with `pip install json5 flask flask_restx gunicorn pyln-client flask-socketio gevent gevent-websocket` or `pip install -r requirements.txt`.

 Note: if you have the older c-lightning-rest plugin, you can use `disable-plugin clnrest.py` to avoid any conflict with this one.
 Of course, you could use this one instead!